 There is just something about penguins that makes everyone smile.

 Paper Heart Penguin

 - Glue stick or craft glue

-To make your heart penguin’s body you will need a large black oval and two smaller oval shapes to be flippers.
+To make your heart penguin’s body cut out a large oval from black construction paper.